armory/minnaker/switch_to_paths.md

-# Switching from old Mini-Spinnaker (port-based routing) to Mini-Spinnaker using path-based routing
+# Switching from old Minnaker (port-based routing) to Minnaker using path-based routing

 ## (Re)Install Traefik